2025 GMA Annual Convention Registration - Register Now

 • Their tax-exempt nature makes municipal bonds an attractive investment, allowing cities to lower their borrowing costs; unlock myriad opportunities for job creation and economic growth; and demonstrate good local stewardship of public dollars since debt issuance must receive voter approval in Georgia.

-• Municipal bonds are a well-established debt financing tool that allow cities to embark on larger scale infrastructure and community development initiatives that often require substantial upfront costs beyond the immediate budgetary capacity of the city.
+• Municipal bonds are a well-established debt financing tool that allows cities to embark on larger scale infrastructure and community development initiatives that often require substantial upfront costs beyond the immediate budgetary capacity of the city.
 Nearly $400 billion in municipal bonds were issued in 2023.

 • Protecting and modernizing tax-exempt municipal bonds demonstrates strong intergovernmental partnership at the local, state and federal levels.

 • Our federal lawmakers in Congress have done right to protect tax-exempt municipal bonds over the last 100 years, with their impact positive, far-reaching and visible nationwide.
 We urge the next Congress to continue protecting this critical tool to enable infrastructure investments that might not otherwise take place.
-We oppose any intention of eliminating the tax exemption as a pay-for to offset other proposed tax cuts.